 Pursuant to Article 7-sexiesdecies of Law 130, the controls over (a) the regularity of the transaction (regolarità dell'operazione), (b) the compliance with the requirement of Section III of the BoI OBG Regulations, (c) the integrity of the covered bond guarantee (integrità della garanzia), and (d) on the disclosure to investors will also be carried out by an external party appointed by the issuing bank (the Asset Monitor).
 The Asset Monitor is also requested to carry out controls over the information to be provided to investors (informativa agli investitori).
 Pursuant to the BoI OBG Regulations, the Asset Monitor shall be an auditing firm having adequate professional experience in relation to the tasks entrusted with the same and independent from (a) the bank entrusting the same and (b) the other entities which take part to the transaction.
-In order to meet this independence requirement the auditing firm entrusted with the monitoring must be different from the one entrusted with the auditing of the issuing bank and the selling bank (if different from the issuing bank) and the special purpose vehicle.
+In order to meet this independence requirement the auditing firm entrusted with the selling bank (if different from the one entrusted with the special purpose vehicle.